DRL-CASIA/COG-sim2real-challenge/README.md

 How to use the code we provided?

-1.We provide two environments for you to use different os(Windows/Linux) to paticipate in this competition.You can get the environment by the baidu network disk:
+Step 1.We provide two environments for you to use different os(Windows/Linux) to paticipate in this competition.You can get the environment by the baidu network disk:

 a.
 The Windows version, link: